nbabtsov/parallel_programming_patterns/README.md

 * Geometric Decomposition
 * Task Parallelism

 could be inserted in order to speed up code by taking advantage of multiple cores at compilation.
+Resulting C code snippets must at least be compilable.

 A more detailed description about the purpose of this project can be found [here](https://seniord.cs.iastate.edu/2021-May-04/files/inline-files/ComS%20402c_0.pdf).